tembo-io/website/blog/2023-09-21-pgmq-internals/index.md

 We know that when an extension is created with pgrx, it generates a `lib.rs` file.
 Let us explore it.

-One of the first thing we can see, is that the other four files in the `src/` directory are included:
+One of the first thing we can see, is that the other five files in the `src/` directory are included:

 ```rust
 pub mod api;